Do you think that organic foods are too expensive to fit into your budget? Here are some of my best tips on how to shop organic on a budget!

-Over the last several years we are slowly switching over to organic/natural.
+Over the last several years we have been slowly switching over to organic/natural.
 Yes, it’s more expensive.
-No, it’s not alot more expensive.
+No, it’s not a lot more expensive when you really dig into it.
 The key is being selective in what you are buying and then finding the lowest price on that item, whether that means buying it in bulk or finding different sources for different products.

 The other day I mentioned to a friend that when I do something, I don’t do it halfway.
 But that doesn’t mean we switched things over all at once and it doesn’t mean that we even switched a particular food all over to organic all at once.
 But it does mean that I made a commitment to do this and I’m sticking with it.

 Something that might help on your switchover is to make a list.
 (Oh, you know I love a good list!)
-Start with a list of the things that you have already switched to or are happy with in you diet and lifestyle and then make a second list of each of the things that you want to switch over and if you get really excited, you could make the list in order of what you want to switch over first.
+Start with a list of the things that you have already switched to or are happy with in your diet and lifestyle and then make a second list of each of the things that you want to switch over and if you get really excited, you could make the list in order of what you want to switch over first.
 My sample list might look like this:

 Already switched ~

-Only natural meats(chicken and beef)
+- Only natural meats(chicken and beef)

-Shampoo and Homemade Conditioner
+- Shampoo and Homemade Conditioner

-All organic or local produce
+- All organic/natural or local produce

-Dishsoaps and laundry detergent
+- Dishsoaps and laundry detergent

 In the process ~

-More cultured products
+- More cultured/fermented products (homemade!)

-Organic gardening products
+- Organic gardening products

 Need to change ~

 That’s not a full list, but you get the idea.
 We are really doing pretty good on the food part and now I need to start working on the health and beauty products to switchover.

 When you think of going natural/organic you should try and think in terms of cooking from scratch instead of buying organic food off the shelf.
 Occasionally you can find a good deal on organic “processed” foods with coupons and at discount stores but if you are really wanting to save as much money as you can while making the switchover, you will have to mostly cook from scratch.
 Instead of thinking that you will now have to pay $3 a box for organic crackers instead of $0.50 – $1 a box for crackers that you can get with the coupon, think about making crackers from scratch and paying only $0.25 – $0.50 a batch.
 Not only are you saving even more than you would with coupons, that’s saving more than 75% off the cost of the organic product!
-Of course meal planning helps also!
+Of course, meal planning helps also!